Emarald64/itch-uploader/addons/itchio_uploader/readme.md

 or input the path to your exisiting butler instilation if its not on the path

-2. Log into itch.io in butler if you aren't already using Project>Tools>Log into itch.io
+2. Log into itch.io in butler if you aren't already using Project>Tools>Log into itch.io On macOS, logging in through the editor does not work and you must log in through the terminal with the command `path/to/butler login`

 3. Enter your Username and game name in the Project>Tools>Itch.io Settings menu